rhoffsch42/sanmodel-blender/README.md

  - Now exports the 2 first UV layers, instead of UV1Map and UV2Map.
  - It is possible to export multiple objects at once.
 For more details, check the `Export panel` section above.
  - For now, boneweights are not exported.
+ - Added a display filter for sanmodel files when opening the file browser.